 One important exclusion is for those Etihad Airways flight delays that are caused by extraordinary circumstances.
 This refers to situations that are outside of the airline's control.
 Common examples are delays caused by bad weather or an air traffic control strike.
 Because the airline cannot prevent these delays, they shouldn't have to pay compensation for them.

-But if the delay is due to something they can control — such as a strike by Etihad Airways staff, or a maintenance issue, you're entitled to make a flight delay compensation Etihad Airways claim.
+But if the delay is due to something they can control — such as a strike by Etihad Airways staff, or a maintenance issue, then you're entitled to submit a flight delay compensation Etihad Airways claim.

 Europe's air passenger rights, EC 261, are among the most comprehensive in the world.
 They are designed to ensure airlines like Etihad Airways take appropriate care of their passengers and compensate passengers fairly when their journeys are disrupted by flight delays, cancellations, or overbookings.